Skatteetaten/mva-meldingen/docs/english/faq/index.md

 ## VAT-return

 ### When will the new VAT-return be launched?
 The new VAT-return will be launched on January 1st 2022.
 This means that you must submit VAT-returns for periods after January 1st 2022 in the new format, according to the deadlines in your VAT-term.
+VAT-retunrs and corrections for terms up till and including December 31st 2021 must be submitted in the old format through Altinn, as before.

 ### How will the new VAT-return be submitted?
 Businesses and advisors are encouraged to deliver directly from their ERP.
 The Tax Administration is working with ERP-suppliers to enable this.
 For those who do not have an ERP, or if the ERP is not suited to deliver VAT-returns, the Tax administration is developing a web-based portal for submitting VAT-returns.
 Altinn will still be used for identification and information exchange.